mkrisher/scala_test/README.md

   The second commit shows an example of how to test a class (instance methods and class functions) using FunSpec, which is similar to RSpec for Ruby

+  A later commit adds the equivalent Ruby and RSpec classes and specs as comments at the bottom of the Scala files for comparison